-- Streams API – This API enables transformation of incoming data; transformation may be simple mapping, filtering, aggregation etc.
+- Streams API – This API enables the transformation of incoming data; transformation may be simple mapping, filtering, aggregation, etc.

-- Kafka Connect Source API – When we have very similar or similar source systems and every system writes similar code to connect to the kafka cluster.
-To avoid such situation, this API is provided that helps developers to reuse/configure instead of writing repeatable code.
+- Kafka Connect Source API – When we have very similar or similar source systems and every system writes similar code to connect to the Kafka cluster.
+To avoid such a situation, this API is provided that helps developers to reuse/configure instead of writing repeatable code.

 - Kafka Connect Sink API – Similarly, this API sinks the data from Kafka into the target system.

-- Zookeeper – Zookeeper is must for running Kafka and is used to co-ordinate/manage its brokers and operations.
+- Zookeeper – The zookeeper is a must for running Kafka and is used to coordinate/manage its brokers and operations.

 Kafka Fundamental Concepts

-In this section we’ll go over some fundamental concepts of Kafka.
+In this section, we’ll go over some fundamental concepts of Kafka.
 It’s imperative to have a clear understanding of these concepts.
-The concepts will be useful when we start working tutorials.
+The concepts will be useful when we start working on tutorials.

-In a pub-sub model, “topic” is a logical channel to which producers publishes message and from which the consumers receive messages; same applies for Kafka as well.
+In a pub-sub model, “topic” is a logical channel to which producers publish a message and from which the consumers receive messages; the same applies to Kafka as well.

-- In Kafka, a topic defines stream of a particular type/classification of data.
+- In Kafka, a topic defines the stream of a particular type/classification of data.

 - Messages are structured or organized into topics.
-In other words, a particular type of messages are published to a particular topic.
+In other words, a particular type of message is published on a particular topic.